 This is how the foreign exchange, or forex market works.
 The currencies of two countries are rarely in parity and so, traders’ benefit from the fluctuations.

 Currencies move for several reasons.
 For example, traders prefer buying currencies of a country whose economy is strengthening.
 At the same time, they dump currencies of economies that are struggling.
 A good example of this is Venezuela, one of the richest countries in the world.
 The weakening economy has seen its inflation rise by almost a million per cent.
 This has caused its currency to become worthless.
+Politics has a direct influence on foreign exchange rates too: you can see, through the IG timeline on financial forecasts mapped to political events, the impact politicians have on market forces and economic outlooks with their statements, decisions and actions.

 There are hundreds of currency pairs, but most traders focus on the currencies from the G10 countries.
 These pairs are often more liquid and more predictable than currencies from the emerging markets.